 To tell the story of helicopters working on or along powerlines, I used an image that is nearly 50% aircraft, yet the particular aircraft model was not the focus of the piece, as the composition and layout make clear.
 This also adds the sense of being in a helicopter, and those who have sat where I was sitting will recall the sound and the wind you feel there — a nice little extra for some readers.

 This image takes both approaches, in a way — an aircraft that is shown small, engaged in its mission in a large world, but a portion of the camera ship pokes into the frame which, even though it represents a very small portion of that ship, visually consumes much more of the frame.
-(The people who have sat where I was sitting for this photo is, as I've mentioned in a previous article, a much smaller population.)
+(The people who have sat where I was sitting for this photo are, as I've mentioned in a previous article, a much smaller population.)

 Notice the fun I've been having with the typography, by the way.
 Different typefaces, arrangements and alignments.
 Each time I'm developing a different character, fitting in with, and supporting, the story.